Catapult your strategy execution to the next level

 Strategy execution is prone to collapse unless teams have the experience, process, and talent to implement the strategies.
-The disciplines are easy not to do – but if this normal practice, disaster is never far away.

-Management literature admires companies who are considered to be good ‘examples’ of execution – so called models of excellence.
+Management literature admires companies who are considered to be good ‘examples’ of execution – so-called models of excellence.

 Equally, there are companies who serve as ‘warnings’ – these are behaviours to avoid.